InjuMichorius/filmaholic-v2/README.md

 * The endpoint (popular)
 * The API key (?api_key=0a00a0a0aaa0aa00a0000a0000a0a0a0)

-The returning array will contain result[0] up to result[20].
-The result is the movie array I made above.
+The returning array will contain movies, which you can acces with result[0] up to result[20].
+To acces more movies, you'll need to navigate to the next page.
 # Getting started ✨
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.